sidouglas/load-resource-dyamically/README.md

 ##### Use:

 ```
-import loadScripts from 'load-resource-dynamically';
-import loadCss from 'load-resource-dynamically';
+import { loadScripts, loadCss }  from 'load-resource-dynamically';
 ```

 ##### Example